 Rae André’s latest book is Lead for the Planet: Five Practices for Confronting Climate Change (University of Toronto Press, 2020).
-The book is unique in its application of a broad range of social science perspectives, from anthropology to psychology to economics, to help decision-makers explore how humanity can best address the climate crisis.
+The book helps decision-makers explore how humanity can best address the climate crisis.
 Taking human nature into account, what is the best way forward?
-In the end, will Team Humanity save the planet?
-Refined over a decade in university courses on leadership for planetary sustainability, Lead for the Planet outlines five practices that successful leaders will need to adopt.

 André designs courses and modules on climate leadership in academic, professional, and community settings.
 An organizational psychologist, she teaches the psychological aspects of climate leadership along with fundamental environmental science and systems thinking.